History of Trieste

 The history of Trieste began with the formation of a town of modest size in pre-Roman times, which became an actual city only after Roman conquest in the second century BC and subsequent colonisation.
 After the imperial era, the city declined following barbarian invasions, becoming only marginally important for the next millennium.
 It changed lordships several times and then became a free city, which joined the House of Habsburg in 1382.
-Between the 18th and 19th centuries Trieste experienced a new period of prosperity thanks to the free port and the development of a thriving shipping industry that made it one of the most important cities of the Austrian Empire (since 1867 Austria-Hungary).
+Between the 18th and 19th centuries Trieste experienced a new period of prosperity thanks to its free port status and the development of a thriving shipping industry that made it one of the most important cities of the Austrian Empire (since 1867 Austria-Hungary).